 - 1 teaspoon amchur powder (green mango powder)*

-- 1 pound chicken breasts and chicken thighs, trimmed and cut into bite-sized pieces
+- 1 pound chicken breasts and chicken thighs, trimmed and cut into bite-sized pieces, OR 1 pound yukon gold potatoes cut into 1 inch pieces

 - 1 small head cauliflower, cut into bite-sized florets